 She held out her hand to me again and I gave her my three bags.
 She sniffed each one before taking it.

-The old woman took a stick from the fire and stomped the fire out.
+The old woman stomped the last fire out.
 We walked in darkness through the rest of the tunnel, with its plain walls that waited for our stories, and soon the walls fell away to reveal the ruins of Downtown ablaze in the red of the rising sun.
 Across the river, at the point where the three rivers met, tumbled this maze of old towers, twisted and fallen and alive with greenery.